First Baptist Church of Hampton CDF (Children’s Defense Fund) Freedom School

 Who is eligible to attend the Freedom School?

 We will have 50 scholars who are excited to learn and experience new things.
-The First Baptist Church of Hampton CDF Freedom School is open to children who will be entering the 1st, 2nd, or 3rd grade in the Fall of 2024.
+The First Baptist Church of Hampton CDF Freedom School is open to children who have completed grades K-4.
 The program is open to all students in Hampton Roads.
 Applications are reviewed on a first-come, first-served basis.

 A commitment to consistently attend is key to who will be accepted into the program.
-Accepting a spot as a Freedom School scholar signals your commitment to have your child at the school every day, with few exceptions.
+Accepting a spot as a Freedom School scholar signals your commitment to have your child at the school every day .
 Scholars who attend the program regularly have been proven to get the most from the program.

 What is the focus of the Freedom School?